leohliao/interview_study_guide/interviewQuestions/answers/javascript-answers.md

   * `let`:
         - Does NOT allow the variable to be hoisted.
+        - More strict in scope compare with `var`.
         - CANNOT re-declare variable,
         - CAN re-assign the value.
   ```javascript